 If you experience PROM in pregnancy, which stands for premature rupture of membranes (which is when your water breaks before labor begins), unless you’re considered high risk or have been recommended to come in right away, you don’t necessarily have to rush to the hospital.

-First and foremost speak with your provider, but also remember C.O.A.T!
+First and foremost speak with your provider, but also remember T.A.C.O.S!

-Color – Is the fluid that’s leaking clear, with no meconium present?
+Color – Is the fluid that’s leaking out clear, with no meconium present?
+Or do you see light/dark green or brown staining?

-Odor – Is the fluid foul smelling or have a strong smell to it?
+Odor – Is the fluid coming out foul smelling or have a strong smell to it?
+It should have a clean scent!

 Staying home during early labor can help reduce chances of intervention or cesarean birth.
 It may help you progress more so, because being at home (which is a comfort/happy place for you) will cause your body to produce more oxytocin than a hospital setting – which can actually cause your body to create adrenalin, which oxytocin does not like.
 You’ll be able to eat and drink without worrying about hospital protocol.
 A marathon runner wouldn’t run without food for energy first, and either should you!
 Birth is a marathon in it’s own way.
 Also, you may have more options for movement and pain coping techniques at home, than in the hospital.